Light scalars in light of UV/IR mixing: classicalization via synergy between Vainshtein and chameleon screenings: From K-essence to K-chameleon

 As a result, the fermion acquires an effective mass \(\overline{M_\Psi}(r)\) within the classicalon, which increases as one approaches the source $(r \to 0)$, while the effective Yukawa coupling \(\overline{y}(r)\) decreases.
 A natural question arises regarding the impact of the Yukawa coupling on Vainshtein screening.
 This issue becomes particularly clear when examining the threshold corrections to the mass of the perturbations \(\delta \phi_Z(x)\)---after field strength renormalization in Eq.~\eqref{L_2}---through fermion loop corrections inside the Vainshtein core:

 for a moderately weak Yukawa coupling, and $R_V \gg r \gg \ell_\ast$.
-The fluctuations consequently receive substantial quantum corrections from the Yukawa coupling, which destabilizes the classicalon solution.
+The fluctuation mass consequently receives substantial quantum corrections from the Yukawa coupling, which destabilizes the classicalon solution.
 The issue becomes even more pronounced within the chameleon halo, where \(Z_\phi \sim 1\).
 Thus, the model requires modification.